ultimate271/notes/dastoyevsky/brothers02.04.md

 hastened here to kiss those hands, to pour out our feelings and our homage.”

-“What do you mean by healed?
+"What do you mean by healed?
 But she is still lying down in her chair.”

 “But her night fevers have entirely ceased ever since Thursday,” said the lady with nervous haste.
 “And that’s not all.
 Her legs are stronger.
 This